-\Radionuclides testing for Radium 228, and Gross Alpha was performed in 2020. \\Inorganic Contaminants data is from 2021 testing.
+\Radionuclides testing for Radium 228, and Gross Alpha was undertaken in 2021, and was non-detectable.
+All other herbicide testing was completed in 2020 and was also undetectable.

 ASSET MANAGEMENT

 The Utilities Asset Management Plan is a multiyear project to map and document the County's water infrastructure.
 This will enable staff to easily track, plan, and coordinate utility operations, conduct capital facility planning, and improve service levels.